Édgar Orlando Gaitán Camacho: Legal proceedings

+Gaitán Camacho is currently serving his sentence in La Tramacúa Prison in Valledupar, Colombia.
+His victims and legal representatives have filed a cassation appeal with the Colombian Supreme Court, arguing that the court failed to adequately analyze the evidence and the systemic nature of his abuses.

+Public and legal reactions

+The Right Livelihood Award Foundation publicly clarified that the 1990 award was given to the ATCC as a collective, not to Gaitán Camacho individually.

+Legal experts and psychologists have criticized the 2025 sentence reduction for lacking a gender perspective and failing to recognize the non-physical coercion used by Gaitán Camacho.
+The case has become a symbol of the challenges in prosecuting sexual violence in Colombia, particularly when perpetrators exploit cultural or spiritual authority.

 Criminal convictions

 Camacho is a convicted rapist.
 The criminal complaint process began in 2012 in the prosecutor's office of Villeta, Cundinamarca, Colombia; there are nine complaints of women for sexual abuse against the perpetrator Orlando Gaitan Camacho.
-Four of these complaints are made by minors, (one of 14 and another of 17 years).
+Four of these complaints are made by minors (one of 14 and another of 17 years).
 All the denunciations are about sexual abuse exercised by Edgar Orlando Gaitán Camacho within healings in yagé ceremony and other spaces.